-So you’ve started planning your wedding, awesome!
+So you’ve started planning your southern highlands wedding, awesome because these wedding tips should get your started!
 It’s a super exciting time for you guys and it’s in my best interest to help you guys out as much as possible!

 I want to try and give you a stress-free wedding with some amazing photographs.
 By all means if you have any questions along the way, please don’t be scared to get in touch with me.